uw-dims/dims-finalreport/docs/source/recommendations.rst

-Of course this requires greater engineering discipline when programming, but had this technique been known and used from the start of the project it would have resulted in a much more organized and structured source directory tree that can supports deprecation of old code, transition and migration to new versions, as well as clean deletion of obsolete code when the time comes.
+Of course this requires greater engineering discipline when programming, but had this technique been known and used from the start of the project it would have resulted in a much more organized and structured source directory tree that can support deprecation of old code, transition and migration to new versions, as well as clean deletion of obsolete code when the time comes.
 Using this mechanism of uniformly handling version support is much more modular than using conditional constructs within programs, or mixing old and new files in a